german shepherd dysplasia

 Unfortunately, these handsome and intelligent animals are prone to hip issues, so it’s important to be familiar with treatment options if your dog experiences any pain in his hips.

-Genetic Predisposition for Hip Problems
+Genetic Predisposition For Hip Problems

 German Shepherds are one of the many large-breed dogs that are prone to hip problems.